Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 What are the monetization models of B2B marketplaces?

 Marketplaces operate over diverse monetization models.
 A marketplace B2B strategy may make use of one or a combination of different monetization options.
 The commission-based model is a popular one, where sellers pay the commission fee per product dictated by the marketplace operator.
-The membership or subscription-based model usually charges a monthly or yearly cost to the seller, while a listing fee model charges the seller for submitting a product to the platform.
+The membership or subscription-based model usually charges a monthly or yearly cost to the seller, while a listing fee model charges the provider for submitting a product to the platform.

 What are some examples of successful B2B marketplaces?